Content Algebras Over Commutative Rings With Zero-Divisors: Content Modules and Algebras

 \begin{enumerate} \item $R^ \prime$ is a weak content $R$-algebra. \item For each prime ideal $\underline{p}$ of $R$, either $\underline{p}R^ \prime$ is a prime ideal of $R^ \prime$, or $\underline{p}R^ \prime = R^ \prime$. \end{enumerate}

 \end{theorem}

 It is obvious that content algebras are weak content algebras, but the converse is not true.
-For example if $R$ is a Noetherian ring, then $R[[X_1,X_2,\cdots,X_n]]$ is a weak content $R$-algebra, while it is not a content $R$-algebra [R, p.
-331].
+For more on this interesting topic, refer to \cite[Example 4.1]{ESh}.
 We end our introductory section with the following results:

 \begin{theorem} Let $R$ be a ring and $S$ be a commutative monoid.
 Then the following statements about the monoid algebra $B = R[S]$ are equivalent:

 \begin{enumerate} \item $B$ is a content $R$-algebra. \item $B$ is a weak content $R$-algebra. \item For $f,g \in B$, if $c(f) = c(g) = R$, then $c(fg) = R$. \item (\textit{McCoy's Property}) For $g \in B$, $g$ is a zero-divisor of $B$ iff there exists $r \in R-\lbrace 0 \rbrace$ such that $rg = 0$. \item $S$ is a cancellative and torsion-free monoid. \end{enumerate}